ebzzry/ebzzry.github.io/src/emacs-dired.md

 <center>September 26, 2013</center>

-In this post, I’ll be focusing on one of the novel ways Emacs handles "directory editing".
+In this post, I’ll be focusing on one of the novel ways Emacs handles “directory editing”.
 The directory editor, or _Dired_ (pronounced dir-ed, not die-rd), for short, is the Emacs equivalent of a file manager.
 Whatever you can do with regular file buffers, you can also do it with dired buffers, to a certain extent.